Military brat (U.S. subculture): "Suddenly military" brats ("Reserve brats" or "National Guard brats")

-National Guard families are not as familiar with military culture.
-They are physically separated from other military families, meaning they may get less emotional support during wartime, and may not be as emotionally prepared for active-duty deployment.
-Both the formal and informal support structures available for the regular military families are not as readily available to reservist families.
+Reserve and National Guard families, unless they reside adjacent to an active duty military installation, also tend to be physically separated from other military families, meaning they may get less emotional support during wartime, and may not be as emotionally prepared for active duty deployment, especially to a combat zone.
+Both the formal and informal support structures available for the regular military families are not as readily available to reservist and National Guard families.
 Operation: Military Kids teaches "suddenly military" brats about military culture and expectations.

-Children of reservist soldiers also don't share the highly mobile aspect of "regular service" military brat life.
+Children of Reservists and National Guardsmen also do not share the highly mobile aspect of "regular service" military brat life.
 They may, however, still develop feelings of difference or isolation in relation to non-military children or teenagers in their home towns, due to war-deployment related stresses and war-aftermath issues that their non-military peers may not be able to fully understand.
 Consequently, it may be harder for teachers and health care professionals to identify and address war-deployment-related child, adolescent or family problems, unless they are specifically screened for.
-Although the family may not be as fully immersed in military culture, individual reservist parents may still effect varying degrees of militarization of the family social environment and the child's upbringing.
+Although the family may not be as fully immersed in military culture, individual reservist and National Guard parents may still effect varying degrees of militarization of the family social environment and the child's upbringing.
 Some children born to no-longer active duty veterans may also experience a number of these issues.